jonespm/SI664-docs/install/mac-brew_python_django_mysql-install.md

 kathrada:mysql arwhyte$ sudo nano my.cnf
 ```

-Copy the annotated MySQL client, server and mysqldump options into nano and then change the default user "arwhyte" to the user account you created earlier.
+Copy the annotated MySQL client, server and mysqldump options in the code blow below into nano and then change the default user "arwhyte" to the user account you created earlier.

 :warning: Change the default user "arwhyte" to the user account created earlier.

 ```
 # ------------------------